fnproject/tutorials/ContainerAsFunction/README.md

 > docker push your-docker-id/hello:0.0.1
 >```

-## Creating the Fn App and Defining the Route
+## Creating the Fn App and Defining a Function

 Once we have a container image we can create a function with that image.